Lisieshy/RTouhou/README.md

 7. You're done!
 The compiled binaries will be located in ./build/bin/ !

+If you're using WSL2, you can use both `linux.sh` and `windows.sh` to compile for both platforms, directly from Linux.<br>
+!!
+THIS REQUIRES TO HAVE WSL2 AND WINDOWS 11 !!

 # Documentation

 The documentation is generated using Doxygen.
 It uses the doxygen-awesome theme.